kelledge/idkfa/README.md

  * Administrators

 ## Ideas

+### Working in budget planning and review for AWS and attached services.
+Users within the billing group should receive this information and regularly review it.

 ### EBS Snapshot Scheduler
 Your data should mostly live in managed services like RDS.
 Your backup and